-Acute closed-angle glaucoma happens more suddenly when blockage occurs in the normal flow of eye fluid between the iris and the lens.
+Acute angle-closure glaucoma– In this type of glaucoma, the space is closed or blocked and the nourishing fluid (aqueous) cannot leave the eye.
 This type of glaucoma is a medical emergency and if not treated immediately, blindness could occur in one to two days.
 Acute closed-angle glaucoma symptoms include:

 - Severe pain